DmitryBorodiy/Aurora/Web/updates/beta_build231224.md

 ## Redesigned now network UI

+## Other search improvements

+• A fast button support for GitHub has been added to the informational card.

+• A quick access button support for Stack Overflow has been added to the informational card.

 ## Bug fixes

 • The informational cards within the search feed have undergone a design enhancement in the latest update.
 Users can now enjoy an improved visual experience, thanks to the refined design elements.
 Additionally, any existing bugs related to the display of information on these cards have been diligently addressed and fixed.
 This update aims to provide a more polished and seamless user interface in the search feed.

 • The bugs on the news & explore page have been fixed.

+• Microsoft account data now loads faster, and the sign-in algorithm has been optimized for improved efficiency.